whoisryosuke/blender-render-dpi/README.md

 1. Click install button.
 1. Select the zip you downloaded.
 1. You can confirm it's installed by searching for **"Render DPI"** and seeing if it's checked off

+# How to use

+1. Open the Output tab (the print looking icon) in the Properties window.
+1. Find the plugin under "DPI Settings" in the Format panel (usually first one).
+1. Enter your image width and height in inches.
+1. Set the DPI.
+1. Press **"Sync Size with Pixels"** button.

+You should see the "Resolution X and Y" change pixel size.

 ## Development